dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-3/7-viewing-dbt-models-in-the-dagster-ui.md

 # Viewing dbt models in the Dagster UI

-Once all the work above has been done, you’re ready to see your dbt models represented as assets!
+Once you finished everything from the previous sections, you’re ready to see your dbt models represented as assets!
 Here’s how you can find your models:

 1. If you haven't yet, run `dagster dev` in your command line, and then navigate to the asset graph in the UI.
 2. Expand the `default` group in the asset graph.